Swarnim55/FoodOrderApp/README.md

 # FoodOrderApp

-Building a Food Order App with ReactJs
+A simple Food Order App with ReactJs

 1. Created React App using create-react-app.
 2. Created multiple components and assets sections.